Poems to Live By

 and hope losing is an art we can master.

-2. The Art of Learning by Doing
+2. The Art of Doing

 We learn by doing what we have to do.